JULIAN M C SCOTT ARTIST

 Biography:

 I was born in Leigh-on-Sea, Essex and grew up in Bristol.
-My father was the artist and sculptor Gerald Scott and so art, and artists, have been part of my experience from the start.
-My developing passions and interests, nourished by this creative environment, led me to attend art school where I initially studied for a degree in sculpture followed by a masters in painting.
+My father was the artist and sculptor Gerald Scott.
+My developing passions and interests led me to attend art school where I initially studied for a degree in sculpture followed by a Masters in painting.

 Alongside my continuing creative practice, I followed a career teaching at various art schools in the UK.
-Most recently I designed and lead the Fine Art degree programme at Bristol School of Art and the new Integrated Foundation Programme in Art, Media and Design at Bristol UWE.

-I left teaching in 2020 to concentrate more fully on my own painting, working from my studio on top of the house that I share with my wife and where we brought up our family.
+I left teaching in 2021 to concentrate more fully on my own painting, working from my studio at the top of the house that I share with my wife and where we brought up our family.

 Education: